Losing talent to the Great Resignation and don't know why? Trade in hunches and hypotheticals for definitive data insights.

-Don't let intimidation around big data hold you back in your career anymore.
-Discover simple but powerful ways to unlock value in any type of data — even data you didn't know you had!
+Is intimidation around HR data holding you back?
+Discover simple but powerful ways to unlock real value from any type of data — even the data you didn't know you had!

 Start getting real-time insights into what motivates your people — working with the resources you already have.

 Experience leading an HR analytics project first-hand with Google's own people analytics wayfinder!

 With live classes, weekly office hours, and instructor feedback on your work, you'll never be left behind.

 Tap into data from unconventional sources to answer pressing HR questions.
 Discover what Bill's learned in ten years of successfully tracking down data from across business areas.